Radovich v. National Football League: Competing leagues

-The AFL had been formed by Lamar Hunt two years after Radovich was decided, and played for six seasons.
-The NFL could not use the same tactics it had against the AAFC, and the two leagues merged in 1966 to become the modern NFL.
+The AFL had been formed by Lamar Hunt two years after Radovich was decided, and played for ten seasons.
+The NFL could not use the same tactics it had against the AAFC, and the two leagues merged in 1970 to become the modern NFL.
 When the Dallas Cowboys were created to compete for the same market as Hunt's Dallas Texans, the AFL brought a suit that eventually led to the merger.

 Today the AFL is considered the NFL's most successful competitor.
-To secure the antitrust exemptions that made the merger possible, Rozelle promised Louisiana congressman Hale Boggs the NFL would expand into New Orleans, and the Saints and Cincinnati Bengals were added to the league shortly thereafter.
+To secure the antitrust exemptions that made the merger possible, Rozelle promised Louisiana congressman Hale Boggs the NFL would expand into New Orleans, and the Saints and Cincinnati Bengals were added to the NFL and AFL respectively shortly thereafter.

 In the 1970s the World Football League (WFL) took on the NFL.
 An apparently auspicious start, during a short players' strike, turned sour when it was discovered teams gave away many tickets, and soon the teams and their league were experiencing serious financial problems.
 After a season and a half it folded.
 The only two teams to have remained solvent applied to join the NFL as expansion teams but were rejected.
 One of the teams, the Memphis Grizzlies, sued the NFL in its own lawsuit, Mid-South Grizzlies v.
 National Football League.
 It took several years for the case to work its way through the federal court system; the Grizzlies ultimately lost their case.
 The Grizzlies case centered around the league's rejection of the Grizzlies' application making it impossible to maintain operations, which the courts claimed would instead open up opportunities for competing leagues.